Book of Job Genre

 Other things to notice about the prose section?:

-These tidbits have led scholars to assert that the prose frame was added later on in the text's history, and that the poetry section is from a much different cultural moment.
+These tidbits have led scholars to assert that the prose frame was composed at a way different cultural moment than the poetry section.
 What do you think?

 The poetry section is different from the prose in about a zillion different ways.
 Since we don't have a zillion bullet points at our disposal, we'll narrow it down to a few, focusing on the style: